thegetty/intrometadata/source/metadataandtheweb.html.md

 ---
 title: Metadata and the Web
 layout: page
+author: Tony Gill
-author: Tony Gill; revised by Murtha Baca, with assistance from Joan Cobb, Nathaniel Deines, and Moon Kim
+secondary_author: revised by Murtha Baca, with assistance from Joan Cobb, Nathaniel Deines, and Moon Kim
 sort_order: 3
 ---